 Transport: The secretion secreted by BALOs includes the type I and type II (sec) systems and the twin arginine target protein translocation (TAT) system (Rendulic et. al., 2004), but type III and type IV secretion systems are not available.
-Protein secretion into the cytoplasm of the host bacterium is carried out by the release into the periplasm of the host bacterium (Barabote et. al., 2007).
+Protein secretion into the cytoplasm of the host bacterium is carried out by the release into the periplasm of the host bacterium and retranslocation into the cytoplasm of the host bacterium (Barabote et. al., 2007).
 Another special mechanism in predatory bacteria is belongs to that B. Bacteriovorus, OMPs are embedded in the cytoplasmic membrane of the host bacterium and permeabilize it to hydrophilic molecules (Beck et. al., 2004).